 Vietnam is a beautiful country rich in history and culture, with fascinating cities, stunning nature, and beautiful beaches.
 At the time of writing (June 2021) only diplomats, officials, foreign investors, and skilled workers are allowed to enter Vietnam, and all have to go through quarantine lasting between 14 and 21 days.
 Yet, despite sharing a border with China, Vietnam has registered a peak of 400 cases daily and 62 deaths in total, with the virus well contained.
-Vietnam has an excellent test and contact tracing system, which means it is hopeful that life will soon return to normal and international tourists are welcomed again.
+Vietnam has an excellent test and contact tracing system, which means it is hopeful that life will soon return to normal and international tourists will be welcomed again.

-After the pandemic era, it is no doubt that travelers become much more cautious about safety and hygiene.
+After the pandemic era, there is no doubt that travelers become much more cautious about safety and hygiene.
 Below is our guide to preparing for when people are back to visit Vietnam in 2021.

 When Vietnam opens up to visitors again, they will find that the country has always been a safe and hospital country for tourists.
-If you're married, visiting this wonderful country would be one of the most special 25th wedding anniversary gifts for husband that you could consider.
+If you’re married, visiting this wonderful country would be one of the most special 25th wedding anniversary gifts for your spouse that you could consider.
 While the street vendors can be persistent, professional tour operators and friendly English-speaking locals can quickly help you accustom to the new culture.
-After the pandemic, vaccine passport would be an up-and-coming trend for both travelers and every country.
+After the pandemic, vaccine passports would be an up-and-coming trend for both travelers and every country.
 Generally, Vietnam encourages travelers to be vaccinated and be in good health condition.

-Aside from the rule of thumb of keeping passport, money, airline tickets, and other valuables in a safe and discreet place, it's best to stay informed and see the reviews online first when looking to book any services to avoid scams and overcharged fees.
+Aside from the rule of thumb of keeping a passport, money, airline tickets, and other valuables in a safe and discreet place, it’s best to stay informed and see the reviews online first when looking to book any services to avoid scams and overcharged fees.

 Other than that, it is suggested that visitors wear a minimal amount of jewelry to avoid petty criminals seeing an easy target.
 Vietnam is praised as one of the first places to visit for novice travelers because it is considered safe, with sporadic violent crimes.
 Just take care of cameras and handbags as petty thieves on scooters could try and snatch them.